EnzoSeason/study-notes/design-pattern/introduction.md

   - Single-responsibility principle:

-    A class or module should have a single responsibility.
+    A class or module should have a **single responsibility**.

   - Open–closed principle:

-    Open for extension, closed for modification.
+    Software entities (modules, classes, functions, etc.) should be **open for extension , but closed for modification**.

+  - Liskov Substitution Principle:

+    If **S is a subtype of T**, then **objects of type T may be replaced with objects of type S**, without breaking the program。

 ## Design Patterns